In this article

 Augmentative Alternative Communication (AAC) refers to forms of communication other than speech and can include AAC systems and assistive technologies.
 AAC can support autistic individuals in the development of communication skills when their speech is slow to develop, is limited, or is difficult to understand.

 An Assistive Technology Assessment can determine whether an individual on the spectrum would benefit from using assistive technology, such as:

 - Mainstream electronic computer technology, e.g., iPad.

 Mealtime assistive technology

-A mealtime assessment is undertaken by Autism SA Speech Pathologists and Occupational Therapists may lead to assistive technology being included as part of an Oral Eating and Drinking Care Plan.
+A mealtime assessment undertaken by Autism SA Speech Pathologists and Occupational Therapists may lead to assistive technology being included in an Oral Eating and Drinking Care Plan.

-Mealtime AT can include modified eating and drinking utensils that are weighted or have grips, non-slip plates and bowls, and height-adjustable tables, for instance.
+As an example, a Mealtime AT could potentially include modified eating and drinking utensils that are weighted or have grips, non-slip plates and bowls or height-adjustable tables.

 Sensory based AT items and equipment

 People can experience sensory inputs in different ways.

 Sensory assistive technology can help children and adults to engage their senses, such as touch, smell, sight, taste, hearing, movement and balance, and/or can assist in reducing any feelings of discomfort or fear that may be associated with some sensory inputs.